f41lurizer/verminal/readme.md

 Future support is planned to allow the user to select a register other than z for use.
 Ultimately, it would be nice not to use registers at all, but this is not an urgent optimization.

-#Captured Commands
-* pwd       -- use internal vim implementation
-* cd        -- use internal vim implementation
-* vim       -- open file in new hidden buffer

 #To-Do List
 * See about using append() instead of register hacks to insert text